 (d) the quality or safety of any investigational medicinal product used in the trial.

-7.1 A notice of Substantial Amendment form should be submitted to the REC where it is proposed to:
+8.1 A substantial amendment should be submitted to the REC where it is proposed to:

 - include a new site in the trial, not included in the list of proposed trial sites in the original REC application and request for CTA